Hygienist in Moorgate

-TREATMENT WITH OUR HYGIENISTS AT BOSTON HOUSE
+TREATMENT WITH OUR HYGIENISTS in moorgate, lIVERPOOL sTREET

 Routine hygienist visits are a key part of preventive dental care.
 To keep your mouth really healthy we recommend regular treatment.

-We have three courteous and knowledgeable registered dental hygienists, Eva Piskor, Lucy Grimsey and Lucy Balogova, who all treat patients in the same gentle but thorough way.
+We have three courteous and knowledgeable registered dental hygienists; Eva Piskor, Lucy Grimsey and Lucy Balogova, who all treat patients in the same gentle, but thorough, way.

 Your hygienist will carry out a thorough cleaning using both hand and ultrasonic instruments, depending on need and your personal preference.
 Any calculus (tartar) and any stains will be removed, and she will also polish them to give a lovely clean feeling.
 As necessary she will use local anaesthetic to be sure you do not have any discomfort.

 An important part of her treatment will be to give you advice about the best home care methods to remove the bacterial plaque.
 This builds up on your teeth and gums and needs to be removed every day at home keep your mouth healthy.
 Plaque is a cause of gum inflammation and also dental decay.